Increasing subsequences of random walks: Upper bound

 \end{lemma}

-\begin{proof} The proof is straightforward, and simplified by the idea that conditioned on the event that some time interval contributes to $S_{m,k,p,q}$, with probability bounded from $0$, the random walk is still nearby at the end of the time interval.
+\begin{proof} The proof uses the idea that conditioned on the event that some time interval contributes to $S_{m,k,p,q}$, with probability bounded from $0$, the random walk is still nearby at the end of the time interval.